Philadelphia Trolley Routes: By The Numbers

 required to carry a certificate proving its owner (PRT and later PTC)

 had paid a nominal fee for permission to operate in Yeadon Borough.

 Route 62 ceased running as a separate line in 1971, becoming a weekday

 rush hour-only extension of the Route 13 trolley.

-1942 PCC 2632 splashes through flood waters on Chester Avenue
+1942 PCC 2632 splashes through high water on Chester Avenue in

 Photo by Ed Havens